jdvanboven/practicing_python/README.md

 python -i connect-four-game.py

-Using the function 'player_move', you can chose the column you want to put your piece in: player_move(column_number)
+The game will ask you for a column number.
+To make a move, type the number of the column you want to play your piece in and press enter.
+Take turns with the other player (or yourself :) ) and enjoy the game!